animagine/animagine/README.md

-- 👋 Hi, I’m @animagine
+- 👋 Hi, I’m Ufuoma Avwenagha
-- 👀 I’m interested in product design
+- 👀 I love pizza and design
 - 🌱 I’m currently learning how to be a DevOps Engineer
 - 💞️ I’m looking to learn more about cloud engineering
 - 📫 How to reach me animagine@live.com